etiennebr/rstdocs/Applications/Stereo/StereoRectificationGridGenerator.rst

 **Input and output data**
 This group of parameters allows to set the input and output images.

-- **Left input image:** The left input image to resample
+- **Left input image:** The left input image to resample.

-- **Right input image:** The right input image to resample
+- **Right input image:** The right input image to resample.

-- **Left output deformation grid:** The output deformation grid to be used to resample the left input image
+- **Left output deformation grid:** The output deformation grid to be used to resample the left input image.

-- **Right output deformation grid:** The output deformation grid to be used to resample the right input image
+- **Right output deformation grid:** The output deformation grid to be used to resample the right input image.

 **Epipolar  geometry and grid parameters**
-Parameters of the epipolar geometry and output grids
+Parameters of the epipolar geometry and output grids.

 - **Elevation management:** This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).

 - **Default elevation:** This parameter allows to set the default height above ellipsoid when there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles, and no geoid file has been set.
 This is also used by some application as an average elevation value.

-- **Average elevation computed from DEM:** Average elevation computed from the provided DEM
+- **Average elevation computed from DEM:** Average elevation computed from the provided DEM.

-- **Sub-sampling step:** Step of sub-sampling for average elevation estimation
+- **Sub-sampling step:** Step of sub-sampling for average elevation estimation.

-- **Average elevation value:** Average elevation value estimated from DEM
+- **Average elevation value:** Average elevation value estimated from DEM.

-- **Minimum disparity from DEM:** Disparity corresponding to estimated minimum elevation over the left image
+- **Minimum disparity from DEM:** Disparity corresponding to estimated minimum elevation over the left image.

-- **Maximum disparity from DEM:** Disparity corresponding to estimated maximum elevation over the left image
+- **Maximum disparity from DEM:** Disparity corresponding to estimated maximum elevation over the left image.